danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 - Detach what you perceive from your understanding of what you perceive.
 Perceive without explaining to yourself.
 - Get rid of all limiting believes.
 When you think that something is impossible, simply replace this thought with the opposite.
 These are your thoughts, after all.
 Do not think about how 'it' can be possible because this way you limit yourself in a different way.
 - Be honest and trustworthy.
 This requires character and bravery.
 Both mean freedom.
 - When you have to or you choose to act, an action should be beneficial, respectful, patient, grateful, kind, caring to you and the world.
-Explained above.

 **calm down the mind**
 - Minimize the info input to what you really need.